Our specialties

 Background

-The changes detailed below will be implemented to the CR2B exam from June 2025 onwards.
-These changes are being introduced to ensure that the exam reflects current practice and GMC standards for assessment.
-The aim of the changes is to ensure the exam remains a fair and robust way to assess the knowledge and skills required across the curriculum at the expected level of competence.
+The changes were implemented from June 2025 to align the exam with current practice GMC standards for assessment.
+This aims to ensure the exam continues to be a fair and robust assessment of the knowledge and skills required across the curriculum at the expected level of competence.

-It is important to know that some core elements of the exam will remain the same:
+Some core elements of the exam remain the same:

-• All components are to be taken at the same sitting.
+• All components are taken at the same sitting.

-• The type and level of content included in the exam is unchanged.
+• The type and level of content included in the exam remains unchanged.

 Oral component

-The Oral component will continue to be delivered across two sessions, each of 30 minutes duration and each with a pair of examiners presenting cases to the candidates.
-Candidates will still be required to attend an exam venue and the Oral will be delivered via video link with the examiners.
+The Oral component continues to be delivered across two sessions, each lasting 30 minutes and each with a pair of examiners presenting cases to the candidates.
+Candidates are still required to attend an exam venue and the Oral will be delivered via video link with the examiners.

-The level and type of content used within the Oral component will remain the same.
+The level and type of content used within the Oral component remains the same.

-A logical and informed approach to image interpretation, as well as a clear ability to debate the merits, relevance and role of techniques that might assist in further investigation of diagnostic problems, will be expected.
+A logical and informed approach to image interpretation, as well as a clear ability to debate the merits, relevance and role of techniques that might assist in further investigation of diagnostic problems, are expected.
 Examiners may ask supplementary questions to further assess a candidate’s understanding of the problem.

 • Changes to the system of scoring with the use of a domain-based marking approach and a new standard setting methodology.